 The word optometry comes from the Greek words opsis and metron, which respectively translate to "view" and "measure."
-One of the first instruments developed to test eyesight was thus named the optometer, and medical professionals who used this instrument became known as optometrists, and their field of study, optometry.
+One of the first instruments developed to test eyesight was thus named the optometer, and medical professionals who used this instrument became known as Doctors of Optometry, and their field of study, optometry.
 Today, Doctors of Optometry such as our Doctors of Optometry in North Vancouver and West Vancouver, complete years of education and training to become doctors of optometry, and they are trained in much more than visual acuity testing.

 In addition to visual acuity testing, Doctors of Optometry of the modern world are fully educated, trained, and equipped to diagnose and treat many eye diseases and eye conditions with diagnostic testing, therapeutic medicine, prescribed oral medications, and topical medications such as eye drops, gels, and salves.
 These treatments cover the majority of eye diseases.
 If we diagnose an eye condition in one of our patients, however, which requires more advanced treatment, such as eye surgery, one of our Doctors of Optometry will refer the

 patient to a trusted ophthalmologist for further care.

 What to Expect During an Appointment with our Optometrists

 During a comprehensive eye exam with an optometrist in North or West Vancouver, we examine a patient's eyes and visual systems for proper function and any signs of abnormality.
 This evaluation includes:

 - a visual acuity test using projected and hand held eye charts